dcryan/.dotfiles/README.md

 2. Symlink all dot files.

+This will add a symbolic link for all hidden files here to the $HOME directory.
+The '/' targets only the directories, and ignores all first root directory files.
+The `--restow` will do a cleanup before doing another stow.

 ```
-# this will add a symbolic link for all hidden files here to the $HOME directory.
-$ stow */ # Everything (the '/' ignores the README)
+$ stow --restow */

 ```

 3. Install Homebrew and packages.

+This will install Homebrew, and `brew install` all packages and casks.

 ```
-# this will install Homebrew, and `brew install` all packages and casks.
 $ ./brew.sh
 ```

 ## Steps to Create a Brewfile

+Overwrites the Brewfile

 ```
-# Overwrites the Brewfile
 brew bundle --force dump
 ```